larpon/QtFirebase/README.md

 # QtFirebase
 An effort to bring the Firebase C++ API to Qt 5

-QtFirebase aim to bring all the features of the Firebase C++ SDK to Qt 5 - both as C++ wrappers and as QML components.
+QtFirebase aims to bring all the features of the Firebase C++ SDK to Qt 5 - both as C++ wrappers and as QML components.

-Please bear in mind that the Firebase C++ SDK currently only support the mobile platforms Android and iOS.
+Please bear in mind that the Firebase C++ SDK currently only supports the mobile platforms Android and iOS.

 You can still build QtFirebase on other platforms as the project provides "empty shells" or placeholder components - they just return default/empty values when used.
 Because of this you won't see e.g. ads from AdMob in your desktop builds.